0xacx/chatGPT-shell-cli/README.md

   - `history` To view your chat history, type `history`
   - `models` To get a list of the models available at OpenAI API, type `models`
   - `model:` To view all the information on a specific model, start a prompt with `model:` and the model `id` as it appears in the list of models.
 For example: `model:text-babbage:001` will get you all the fields for `text-babbage:001` model

+### Chat context

+  - You can enable chat context mode for the model to remember your previous chat questions and responses.
+This way you can ask follow-up questions.
+To enable this mode start the script with `-c` or `--chat-context`. i.e. `chatgpt --chat-context`

 ### Set request parameters